gopherdojo/gopherdojo-studyroom/kadai3-1/kotaaaa/README.md

 # Typing Game
 - Receive one line from standard input
-- Display English words on the standard output (you can choose what to display) - Receive one line from the standard input
+- Output English words to standard output (you can choose what to output)
-- Display English words on standard output (any output) - Receive one line from standard input - Display how many questions were solved within the time limit
+- Receive one line from standard input
 - (Original Function) Display word's meaning of target English word.

 # How to use